AixcentricRestaurant RecommendationsTaste

 Where to eat Crepes and Pets de Nonnes in Aix-en-Provence

-What with Chandeleur in France and Pancake Tuesday in the UK, February is a good time to get whipping up some batter for pastries and crepes.
-But if you prefer to buy something in town, there’s lots of choice.
+With Chandeleur in France and Pancake Tuesday in the UK, February is a good time to whip up batter for pastries and crepes.
+But if you prefer to buy something in town, there are many choices.

 The traditional pets de nonnes – nuns’ farts – are in the artisanal boulangeries in town – just under 4 euros for 100g of the delicious sugary pastries that are much more fragrant than their name suggests!

-…Continue reading here for Lynne’s three choices for places to eat crepes in Aix-en-Provence on February 13, 2018 Pancake Tuesday (Chandeleur), or any day when you get the urge.
+Three choices for places to eat crepes in Aix-en-Provence are on February 13, 2018, Pancake Tuesday (Chandeleur), or any day when you get the urge.

 Foodie note: Pets de nonnes are also called nun’s puffs.
-Made with a sweet choux batter these little balls that are light, deep-fried beignets once cooked.
+Made with a sweet choux batter, these little balls are light, deep-fried beignets once cooked.

 Recipes for Crepes: